rabstolaf/bwsys/06_golden-node-configuration.md

 # Golden Node Configuration

 After updating the repository and upgrading packages on your Golden Node, we will update the `/etc/hosts` file and enable passwordless ssh.
-Then we use NFS to mount our `/home` and `/opt` folders from our headnode onto the golden node.
+Then we use NFS to mount our `/home` and `/opt` folders from our headnode onto the Golden Node.
 Next, we set the headnode as the NTP server for the headnode and install and configure LDAP.
-Finally, we redo the OpenMPI steps that we did for the headnode.
+Finally, we configure Golden Node so that it can use OpenMPI.

 ## 1. Update `/etc/hosts` file